Aiguille du Midi Tickets & Best Time to Visit – Chamonix Cable Car Guide – Where to Stay

 Where we stayed

 We stayed at Hôtel de L’Arve by HappyCulture, which was a great base for exploring Chamonix.
-One of the biggest advantages was its location, the hotel is just a short walk from the Aiguille du Midi ticket office, making it convenient for early cable car departures and avoiding unnecessary travel in the morning.
+One of the biggest advantages was its location, it is just a short walk from the Aiguille du Midi ticket office, making it convenient for early cable car departures and avoiding unnecessary travel in the morning.

 If you’re still deciding where to stay, you can also browse other hotels in Chamonix here.